 An EUC governance framework sets out what controls and processes are in place within an enterprise to ensure that the outcomes of EUCs are accurate, reliable and relevant to their users.

-For example, Excel spreadsheets are one of the most common forms of EUC, so a governance framework should guide end-users through the creation and use of such models by setting out clear requirements for what must and must not be done within them and how formulae should be reviewed and tested.
+For example, Excel spreadsheets are one of the most common forms of EUC, so an internal governance management framework should guide end-users through the creation and use of such models by setting out clear requirements for what must and must not be done within them and how formulae should be reviewed and tested.

 A comprehensive EUC governance framework will therefore have several key goals, which should include the following:

 - Identify and document all EUC models in use within the business

 - Determine the level of risk within each of these processes

 - Ensure EUC models are as user-friendly as possible